DhruvaPatel14/ChatBot/README.md

 # ChatBot

-This project is a simple backend implementation for a ChatGPT clone using OpenAI's GPT API.
-The backend is built with Node.js and Express, providing an API endpoint to handle user queries and return responses from the GPT model.
+This project is a simple backend implementation for a ChatGPT clone using OpenAI's GPT API. providing an API endpoint to handle user queries and return responses from the GPT model.

 Features
 API endpoint to send messages to OpenAI's GPT-3.5/4 model.